Man arrested for murdering Fort Myers woman with hammer - NewsBreak

 Man arrested for murdering Fort Myers woman with hammer

+EDITORIAL NOTE: An earlier version of this story included details from LCSO’s arrest warrant for James Lally’s arrest warrant, which included several discrepancies in important dates in this case, including the date Lally killed Suzanne LaPierre, and how long it took for LCSO to search for LaPierre’s body.

-LEE COUNTY, Fla. — A Lee County man has been charged with second-degree murder after he allegedly beat a Fort Myers woman to death with a hammer in the Century 21 mobile home community on Monday.
+LEE COUNTY, Fla. — A Lee County man has been charged with second-degree murder after beating a Fort Myers woman to death with a hammer in the Century 21 mobile home community.

-James Lally, 51, was arrested in Jacksonville following the alleged crime and was booked into the Lee County Jail just after midnight on Wednesday.
+James Lally, 51, was arrested in Jacksonville following the killing and was booked into the Lee County Jail just after midnight on Wednesday.

-On Monday, Lee County deputies discovered a bloody scene at the home of Suzanne LaPierre on Apollo Drive.
-They later learned that LaPierre had been beaten to death with a hammer and Lally was on the run.

-Lally and LaPierre had been dating and living together at the home.
-LaPierre decided she wanted to end the relationship, and according to deputies, Lally became irate sometime after and killed her.
+LaPierre’s mother, who lives one block away and in the same community, first reported her daughter missing Sunday night.
+The two spoke at least four times a day, and LaPierre’s mother knew something was wrong when she hadn’t heard from her in 48 hours.
+LaPierre’s mother last had contact with her daughter Friday afternoon, the 18th, for a doctor’s appointment.

+LaPierre’s mother went to her daughter’s home on Apollo Drive Monday morning, February 21st, and found pools of blood throughout the home.
+She immediately called 911.

 WATCH BELOW: